Union Hall, County Cork: History

 Archaeological sites in the immediate area include evidence of a number of ringforts, a souterrain and a lime kiln in Ballincolla townland.
 Also nearby are the remains of 13th century and 16th century O'Donovan castles at Castle Eyre (Listarkin townland) and Raheen Castle (Raheen townland).

 The Irish name Bréantrá means "rotten strand".
 An alternative is Trá an Bhróin "strand of sorrow".
 One tradition says the name originates from the blood split at a battle fought there in the early 16th century between O'Donovan septs of Clancahill and Sliocht Íomhair.
 The adjoining townland name Clontaff is likewise explained as Cluain a Catha "battle meadow", although the official name is Cluain Cathail.

 The English name "Union Hall" was originally that of a big house built and named after the Act of Union 1800 by William Somerville Limrick (or Limerick), a lieutenant colonel in the Madras Army of the East India Company.
 The house, later named Unionhall House, was burnt out by the Irish Republican Army in the Irish War of Independence.
 In July–August 1922, as part of the Irish Free State offensive of the Civil War, national army troops landed at the quay in Union Hall in order to outflank the local Republican forces.

 In January 2012, the Tit Bonhomme fishing vessel sank near Glandore Harbour, and the people of Union Hall spent several weeks searching for the Irish and Egyptian sailors who died.
 They were presented with a People of the Year Award in September 2012.

+The village served as the setting for the titular fictional location of Bodkin in the 2024 Netflix TV series of the same name.